-Senate Bill 541 would provide for the licensing of dental therapists under Part 166 (Dentistry) of the Public Health Code and make complementary changes to other sections of the Code.
+Senate Bill 541 provides for the licensing of dental therapists under Part 166 (Dentistry) of the Public Health Code and makes complementary changes to other sections of the Code.

-Practice as a dental therapist would mean providing any of the care and services, and performing any of the duties, described in Scope of practice, below.
+Practice as a dental therapist means providing any of the care and services, and performing any of the duties, described in Scope of practice, below.